povilasb/ocr-pack/README.rst

       -f, --file TEXT                 Absolute or relative path to image.
                                       [required]
       --invert BOOLEAN                Invert colors before doing segmentation.
-                                      This optionalso makes the stored segments to be inverted.  [default: True]
+                                      This option also makes the stored segments to be inverted.  [default: True]
       --resize-to TEXT                Resize segments before saving to file.
 E.g.
                                       "8, 6" where 8 is width and 6 is height.